-An Individual Provider will be given a written notification for the first three (3) occurrences of unauthorized overtime.
-Reasonable amounts of overtime resulting from minor variations in the Individual Provider's clocking in or out times shall not result in an occurrence of unauthorized overtime.
+1) An Individual Provider will be given a written notification for the first three (3) occurrences of unauthorized overtime.
 Each written notification of an occurrence of unauthorized overtime shall be valid for a rolling twenty-four (24) month period.

-Provided an email address is available, the State shall send notifications via email when unauthorized overtime occurs.
-During the term of the Agreement the State shall explore sending text message notifications for unauthorized overtime occurrences.

-- 2) If within any rolling twenty-four (24) month period a fourth occurrence of unauthorized overtime occurs, the Individual Provider will be notified in writing that he or she is temporarily ineligible for funding from the Home Services Program for one (1) month.
-The notification shall include the date upon which the temporary ineligibility period will end. - After the Individual Provider has been temporarily ineligible for funding from the Home Services Program three (3) times, the Individual Provider will be notified in writing that he or she is permanently ineligible for funding from the Home Services Program. - 4) If an Individual Provider has been deemed permanently ineligible for funding the Individual Provider may request a review after 12 months for reinstatement to the Home Services Program, except in cases of substantiated fraud, abuse, neglect or exploitation. - 5) At the request of the Individual Provider, any written notification to the Individual Provider shall be rescinded where the Customer has made timely application for an overtime exception and the State has not made a determination on the application.
+2) If within any rolling twenty-four (24) month period a fourth occurrence of unauthorized overtime occurs, the Individual Provider will be notified in writing that he or she is temporarily ineligible for funding from the Home Services Program for three (3) months.

-6) If, during a period of ineligibility for funding, an applicable overtime exception is approved, the Individual Provider shall be permitted to resume providing services immediately.
+3) After the Individual Provider has been temporarily ineligible for funding from the Home Services Program three (3) times, the Individual Provider will be notified in writing that he or she is permanently ineligible for funding from the Home Services Program.

+4) If an Individual Provider has been deemed permanently ineligible for funding the Individual Provider may request a review after 12 months for reinstatement to the Home Services Program, except in cases of substantiated fraud, abuse, neglect or exploitation.

+At the request of the Provider, any written notification to the Provider shall be rescinded where the Customer has made timely application for an overtime exception and the State has not made a determination on the application.

-faven Jerage Lu For the State Le Sendiso For the Union
+For the State

-7/18/2024 7-18-24

-Date Date
+See next page for Union signatures

+Alline Line Divineor, IL aliquities it and , Charlisten, IL Maran Witnesson, Chierge, TL This it I start , chings, IL Vanda Dalh miton, Wordkisser Allantris Muhammad Churge, Heighte Heighte Mitra / Churg 11. estilicite Th Lanothe Newsman Le Indugton, Riverdale, Paralle Sturent ESTL Digitikane ficturgener SELU HUI UP Margaret Janlo, scally - Treasurer fresiden t St